Practical Ways to Prevent Gaming Addiction for Kids

 2. Have at least an hour and a half of your time each day on non-electronic activities such as reading, writing or drawing preferably before bedtime.

 4. Board games are fun and healthy alternatives to gaming.
 Playing with family moves the fun up a notch.
-If you don’t like board games, try card games instead.
-Must trys are Scrabble, Uno, chess games etc.
+If you don’t like board games, try card or word games instead.
+Must trys are Scrabble, Uno, Boogle or Word Factory.
+If you want to level up a bit, a tool like word unscrambler is a big help and it allows you to quickly and easily unscramble your game tiles to make words.

 5. Take a walk in the park with your pet, a family member or a friend.
 Walking is healthy and so is fresh air.
 Resist the temptation to stay at home facing the computer all day.
 Choose walking over sitting still for hours.